OmGameHub/Micro_Frontend/MicroFrontend.md

 ## What is a Micro Frontend?

 <img
-src="./images/example_01.png?auto=compress,format&format=webp;"
+src="./images/example_01.webp"
 alt="Micro Frontends"
 />

-A **micro frontend** is a method of breaking a frontend application into smaller, semi-independent micro-applications.
-Each micro frontend can be developed, deployed, and updated independently while still functioning together as part of a cohesive whole.
-Different teams can take ownership of different parts of the frontend, which leads to more efficient workflows, fewer conflicts, and greater autonomy.
+A **micro frontend** is a method of breaking a frontend application into smaller, semi-independent mini-applications.
+Each micro frontend can be developed, deployed and updated independently, but they also work together as part of a bigger system.
+By applying Domain-Driven Design (DDD) principles, teams can concentrate on specific business domains, which enhances efficiency, minimizes conflicts, and ensures alignment with business requirements.

 ## Use Cases for Micro Frontends